gem/oq-engine/demos/hazard/MultiPointClassicalPSHA/README.txt

 is clearly lower than the maximum `pointsource_distance`; the engine computes it automatically based on the GSIMs and the site conditions.

-For instance for magnitude 7.25 70 km corresponds to 100 km for magnitude 9.35.
-At the minimum magnitude of 4.55 the effective pointsource_distance is of only 17 km: it means that a huge number of rupture will be considered pointlike.
+For instance for magnitude 7.25 the effective `pointsource_distance` goes down to 70 km, while at the minimum magnitude of 4.55 it goes down to only 17 km: it means that a huge number of ruptures will be considered pointlike.
 In particular an analysis show that for magnitude 7.35 only 45 point sources (out of 696) will be considered finite-size, for magnitude 7.25 only 5, and for all the other magnitudes the finite-size effects will be completely neglected, thus resulting in a strong reduction of